 - Are there home remedies for chronic cough?

 - Find a local Pulmonologist in your town

 Chronic cough in adults can be treated with home remedies.
 Consult your doctor for the home remedies that might be best for you.

 - Stay hydrated.
 Fluids can help thin secretions.

-- Gargling with hot saltwater can help cleanse the throat and rid it of
+- Gargle with hot saltwater to help cleanse the throat and rid it of mucus.

 - Cough drops may soothe an irritated throat.